2013 ITIN Updated Procedures Frequently Asked Questions

-In lieu of sending original documentation, applicants will have the option to use a CAA, designated TAC locations and the IRS Tax Attaché at the U.S. embassies in Beijing, Frankfurt, London, or Paris.
-This is limited to primary and secondary applicants.
-Applications for dependents will still require that originals or certified copies from the issuing agency be mailed to IRS.
+In lieu of sending original documentation, primary and secondary applicants will have the option to use a CAA, designated TAC locations and the IRS Tax Attaché at the U.S. embassies in Frankfurt, London, or Paris.
+A dependant applicant can have a passport or national ID card authenticated by a designated TAC location however, all other forms of documentation (originals or certified copies from the issuing agency) must be mailed to the IRS.

 If I cannot get the documents I need to apply for an ITIN, can I apply for a Social Security number instead?

 If you qualify for a social security number, you should not be applying for an ITIN.